Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Using the convoSPAT package for R

 Note that if the data and coordinates are not specified as a \code{geodata} object, the \code{data} argument for this function can accommodate replicates.
 This might be of interest for applications similar to the ones in \cite{sampGutt}, in which the replicates represent repeated observations over time that have been temporally detrended.
-In this case, the model will assume a constant spatial dependence structure as well as a constant mean function over the replicates.
+In this case, the model will assume a constant spatial dependence structure over replicates (time) as well as the same mean function over replicates (that is, the locations must be constant across replicates; furthermore, the regression coefficients will be constant across replicates).

-The optimization method used within \code{optim()} for this package is \code{"L-BFGS-B"}, which allows for the specification of upper and lower bounds for each parameter with respect to the optimization search.
+The optimization method used within \code{optim} for this package is \code{"L-BFGS-B"}, which allows for the specification of upper and lower bounds for each parameter with respect to the optimization search.
 The upper and lower bounds may be passed to the function via \code{local.pars.LB}, \code{local.pars.UB}, \code{global.pars.LB}, and \code{global.pars.UB}.
 The local limits require vectors of length five, with bounds for the local parameters $\lambda_1, \lambda_2, \tau^2$, $\sigma^2$, and $\kappa$, while the global limits require vectors of length three, with bounds for the global parameters $\tau^2$, $\sigma^2$, and $\kappa$.
 Default values for these limits are as follows: for both the global and local parameter estimation, the lower bounds for $\lambda_1, \lambda_2, \sigma^2, \tau^2$, and $\kappa$ are fixed at 1e-5; the upper bound for the smoothness $\kappa$ will be fixed to 30.
 The upper bounds for the variance and kernel parameters, on the other hand, will be specific to the application: for the nugget variance ($\tau^2$) and process variance ($\sigma^2$), the upper bound will be $4 \widehat{\sigma}^2_{OLS}$ (where $\widehat{\sigma}^2_{OLS}$ is the error variance estimate from a standard ordinary least squares procedure); the upper bound for $\lambda_1$ and $\lambda_2$ will be one-fourth of the maximum interpoint distance between observation locations in the data set.
 The bounds for $\eta$ are fixed at $0$ and $\pi/2$.

+Given that many calls to \code{optim} are made within \code{NSconvo_fit}, the function prints a message to notify the user if \code{optim} returns any errors.
+In test runs of the package, the most common warning (non-fatal) message encountered is \code{"ABNORMAL_TERMINATION_IN_LINSRCH"}, which seems to have no negative impact on the results of the optimization.